This photograph of Kelvin-Helmholtz clouds was taken in the foothills of the Rocky Mountains.

 Courtesy of Benjamin Foster/UCAR

 Kelvin-Helmholtz clouds look like breaking waves in the ocean.
-After wind blows up and over a barrier, like a mountain, the air continues flowing through the atmosphere in a pattern that looks like a wave.
+When wind blows up and over a landform, like a mountain, the air continues flowing in a pattern that looks like a wave.

 You might also be interested in:

-Cirrus clouds are the most common of the High Cloud (5000-13000m) group.
-They are composed entirely of ice and consist of long, thin, wispy streamers.
-They are commonly known as "mare's tails" because...more
+Cirrus clouds are the most common of the High Cloud group.
+They are made of ice crystals and have long, thin, wispy streamers.
+Cirrus clouds are usually white and predict fair weather. ...more

 Cumulonimbus clouds belong to the Clouds with Vertical Growth group.
 They are also known as thunderstorm clouds.
 A cumulonimbus cloud can grow up to 10km high.
 At this height, high winds make the top...more